robinmonjo/parklog/README.md

   }
 ]
 ````

 You can redirect to several endpoints including local files, tcp servers, tls/ssl servers etc ...
 For a full list of supported endpoints refer to [golang `net` package](http://golang.org/pkg/net/#Dial)

-You can also inject environment variable inside the `parklog.json`, wherever you want:
+You can also inject environment variable inside the `parklog.json`:

 ````bash
 export PORT_A=9999